2ndthoughts/symphonyGPT/symphonyGPT/README.md

 https://platform.openai.com/account/api-keys, copy the API key and update the api_key in the file symphonyGPT/performers/language_model/openai/openai_performer.py</p>

-#### HuggingFace API key
-<p>After getting a HuggingFace account from https://huggingface.co/login, login and navigate to this page
-https://huggingface.co/settings/tokens, copy the access key and update the api_key in the file symphonyGPT/symphony/classifier/huggingface/huggingface_performer.py</p>

 #### CourtListener API key
 <p>After getting an account from https://www.courtlistener.com/sign-in/, login and navigate to this page
 https://www.courtlistener.com/help/api/rest/#permissions to copy your authorization token and update the api_key in